opf-postman/sap-commerce-cloud-open-payment-framework-integration/README.md

 # SAP Commerce Cloud, open payment framework

 ## Before Importing
 The meaning of some fields in environment variables:

 **token**: A Bearer token to access open payment framework core.

 **rootUrl**: The root URL of open payment framework service, e.g. https://opf-iss-d0.api.commerce.stage.context.cloud.sap

 **service**: The service name of open payment framework service, e.g. should always be ``opf`` for production customers.

-**accountGroupId**: The ID of merchant account group you created in open payment framework workbench.
+**integrationId**: The ID of payment integration you created in open payment framework workbench.

-**accountId**: The ID of account you created under the account group.
+**configurationId**: The ID of configuration you created under the payment integration.

 ## Description
 This repository offers sample pre-built integrations to payment gateways and methods in the form of Postman Collections that can be imported into your SAP Commerce Cloud, open payment framework tenant.